-At the time, MAG had a $10 million EXIM working capital loan guarantee.
-The guaranteed lender was Burdale Capital Finance of Stamford, Conn., an asset-based lending institution with offices in New York, N.Y.
+MAG had a $10 million EXIM working capital loan guarantee.
+The guaranteed lender was Burdale Capital Finance of Stamford, Conn., an asset-based lending institution.
 EXIM immediately doubled that guarantee to $20 million to support MAG's backlog and fulfill its export orders.

-This financing enabled MAG to handle increased foreign demand for its products, which expanded its sales and helped them maintain approximately 100 high quality manufacturing jobs related to their export business.
-The EXIM working capital loan guarantee currently enabled them to support $100 million in exports to customers in key markets including China, Brazil, and India.
-MAG was able to hire additional workers in areas that have been hard hit by the economic recession.
+This financing enabled MAG to handle increased foreign demand for its products, which expanded its sales and helped it maintain approximately 100 high quality manufacturing jobs related to its export business.
+The EXIM working capital loan guarantee currently enables MAG to support $100 million in exports to customers in key markets including China, Brazil, and India.
+MAG was able to hire additional workers in areas that have been hit hard by the economic recession.

 EXIM has supported $75 million of MAG's exports during the 2013 to 2018 period.
-Export strength may potentially add jobs in Fond du Lac, Wisc.; Hebron, Ky.; Port Huron, Wisc.; and Sterling Heights, Mich.
+This export strength has the potential toy add jobs in Fond du Lac, Wisc.; Hebron, Ky.; Port Huron, Wisc.; and Sterling Heights, Mich.